Share your traditions at Englewood Art Center

 From Jan.
-7 to 10, participants are invited to come to the center and add to the installation their own photographs that represent or reflect on a personal tradition.
+7-10, participants are invited to come to the center and add to the installation their own photographs that represent or reflect on a personal tradition.
 These photos can be snapshots captured at a moment in time or artistically created images to represent a tradition in time and place.

 According to Samantha Parkinson, EAC’s director, “These images can include anything from holidays and family gatherings to inside jokes and accidental occurrences that are remembered or reflected on regularly.
 The idea is that, for the opening reception, the Loranger Gallery will be filled with images that represent the traditions of the center’s creative community.”